Hidden Breakthroughs in Language Model Training: Conclusions

 This work introduces POLCA clustering, a method to identify learned skills from decomposed loss trajectories.
 POLCA decomposes the loss on two levels: individual datapoints and specific directions in the weight space.
 We use this decomposition to discover clusters that share breakthroughs obscured by loss metrics.
 In language modeling and synthetic settings, these clusters recover interpretable skills which appear to emerge at particular moments during training.

 These are promising findings for meaningfully interpreting large models.
-By recovering breakthroughs in identifiable skills, we support the hypothesis that high-dimensional learning typically entails a series of phase transitions at various scales.
-When a phase transition appears in training, it suggests a naturally discrete category; the model either knows the concept or doesn’t know it, with little middle ground.
-Humans think in categorical concepts, so they are far more interpretable than the continuous data interpolations that appear in much of learning theory.
+By recovering breakthroughs in identifiable skills, we support the hypothesis that high-dimensional learning typically entails a series of breakthroughs at various scales.
+When a breakthrough appears in training, it suggests a naturally discrete category; the model either knows the concept or doesn’t know it, with little middle ground.
+Humans think in categorical concepts, so these breakthroughs are far more interpretable than the continuous data interpolations often assumed in learning theory.

-\paragraph{Limitations} Our method of constructing a basis is inspired by the existing literature on training in restricted subspaces, but represents an obvious site of improvement.
-The top eigenvectors of the Hessian, like the axis-aligned basis, could represent many concepts in superposition.
-Therefore, some non-orthogonal basis might represent interpretable concepts more cleanly than our orthogonal basis, though it would no longer provide a low-rank decomposition.
-Furthermore, our basis is constructed by local curvature and then filtered to favor directions of long-term movement; other bases may favor long-term movement by construction.
-In general, we consider the ideal basis to be an open question.

-We use small models so that we can have very fine-grained checkpoints for POLCA computation.
-Scaling this work to larger models may require using a basis that is less computationally expensive to compute than Hessian eigenvectors, but our results from Appendix \ref{sec:polca-basis-comp} indicate that this is likely possible with limited impact on the cluster quality.